sframe-wg/sframe/draft-ietf-sframe-enc.md

 the ciphertext to SFrame for decryption.

 The KID field in the SFrame header is used to find the right key and salt for the encrypted frame, and the CTR field is used to construct the nonce.
+The SFrame decrypt procedure is below.

 ~~~~~
 def decrypt(metadata, sframe_ciphertext):